cncf/memorials/dan-kohn.md

 Sure enough, over the next few years, I wrote *lots* of case studies, and when we'd see each other at a KubeCon in Berlin or Shanghai, he'd give me a knowing smile: See?
 What did I tell you?

 One of the last times I spoke to Dan, he asked me what I wanted to be when I grew up.
 That made me laugh then.
 But now I think of it as his way of saying that there's always more to do in life, new things to start, new stories to tell.
 Dan, I wish we'd been lucky enough to see everything you were going to do when you grew up.
 I'm grateful to have known you.

+## Richard "RichiH" Hartmann

+Working with Dan on the background bits of Prometheus over the years, he was always kind, smart, thoughtful, and to the point.
+CNCF would not nearly be the same without him.
+Dan shaped a large part of how technology will develop in the next years.

+The last time we talked was a few months ago and he seemed unhappy, more concerned.
+Given how stressful life is, how he was bootstrapping LF Public Health, and how COVID had ravaged NYC, I brushed it off and didn't follow up more closely.
+If only I had...

+Even more important than his technical legacy, he has a legacy in his family, in his children; it was always obvious how deeply he cared about them and I hope that they will look back - while not happily about the loss - happily and positively at the person, and about their shared time.

+2020 is not the easiest of years and I will miss the banter, the shared passion, and the jokes.
+Goodbye friend, goodbye.